 A VPN-capable router is a convenient device — it can provide VPN connections to your computers and mobile devices via Wi-Fi.
 You won’t have to install a VPN client on each device.
 Instead, all your devices are routed via one connection to your VPN provider.
-Also, you can connect devices incapable running a VPN client — such as Kindles, Netflix boxes, Apple TVs and gaming consoles such as XBox and PS3.
+Also, you can connect devices incapable running a VPN client (such as Kindles, Netflix boxes, Apple TVs and Xbox).

 The easiest way to get a VPN Router running is to buy one that is pre-flashed and pre-configured for a specific VPN service.
 This means the router has a VPN firmware installed on it (DD-WRT or Tomato).
-The firmware replaces the router’s original built-in OS, allowing it to be configured for VPN (i.e. with PPTP, L2TP/IPsec or OpenVPN).
+The firmware replaces the router’s original built-in OS, and this allows for a VPN installation.

 FlashRouters is a company that is focused on supporting VPNs on open routers.
 They sell routers from these three vendors: NetGear, Asus and Linksys.
 They routers come pre-installed with VPN configurations using in-house software.
 However, you will still need to purchase a VPN service separately from the router.

 The people at FlashRouters are experts in open source routers.
 They have an extensive articles that offer step-by-step help in their Support Center, and they also offer personal support for their customers.
 This is a good thing because installing and optimizing these routers often requires a few extra steps.